 Assign to Google Classroom

 This discovery was described recently in the journal Science Advances.
 It threw researchers for a loop.
 That's because the scales are about 200 million years old.
 This makes them the oldest known Lepidoptera remains by about 10 millions years.
 Previous molecular studies on the creatures suggest a similar early evolution of proboscis-bearing butterflies and moths.
 That's according to Fabien Condamine.
-He is a butterfly researcher who was not involved in the study.
+He is a butterfly researcher.
+He was not involved in the study.

 The fossils are also about 70 million years older than the first flowers.
 This raises questions about the evolution and function of the proboscis.
 It is possible that there is simply a gap in the fossil record.
 Maybe flowers existed earlier than scientists thought.
 But the study authors believe the more likely explanation is that butterflies and moths evolved their proboscises before flowers came into being.
 This may have happened to help them lap up the sugary pollination drops.
 Those are produced by gymnosperms.
 They are the most common group of plants.
 They sprung from the ground during the Jurassic.